Best Crypto Sites

 Does the Exchange Offer Premium User Experience, And Is It Beginner-Friendly?

-Cryptocurrency exchange sites deliver several features to help users go about their businesses in the crypto market.
-That said, your ability to access these features and utilize them properly defines how fast you can capitalize on crypto market trends.
+Cryptocurrency exchange sites deliver several trading features to help users go about their businesses in the crypto market.
+That said, your ability to access these features and utilize them properly defines how fast you can capitalize on market trends.
 This is where user experience comes in.
 User experience is a critical factor to consider when researching crypto exchanges.
-Here, you need to gauge your expertise in using crypto trading tools found on exchanges, and how easy it is to access and utilize them.
-To ensure that user experience is at a premium, you should check that the design and layout of the platform allow easy navigation.
-The more the features of an exchange, the more complex it is for new entrants.
+Here, you need to gauge your expertise in using trading tools found on exchanges, and how easy it is to access and utilize them.
+To ensure that trading experience is at a premium, you should check that the design and layout of the platform allow easy navigation.
+The more the features of an exchange, the complex it is for new entrants.
 And so, always match up your experience as a trader with the platform’s perceived complexity.
-For newbies, it is advisable to go for exchanges that adopt simple designs and less technical trading tools.
-On the other hand, experts might prefer loaded crypto exchanges, depending on the type and volume of trades they execute.
+For newbies, it is advisable to go for an exchange that adopts a simple user interface and less technical trading tools.
+On the other hand, experts might prefer loaded exchanges, depending on the type and volume of trades they execute.
 Regardless of the level of expertise of users, it is preferable to adopt a trading platform with a quality mobile app.

-Does It Offer Enough Liquidity and Trade Volume?
+Does It Facilitate High Liquidity and Trading Volume?

 As mentioned earlier, centralized exchanges continue to reign supreme over the market.
 This statement is evident in the volume of trades they process.
-The largest cryptocurrency exchanges in the space have the infrastructure in place to fill their users' orders, regardless of their sizes.
+The largest cryptocurrency exchanges in the space have the infrastructure in place to fill orders, regardless of their sizes.
 As such, if instantaneous trade is what you want, then large centralized exchanges are the best fit for you.
 Nonetheless, liquidity, which is a bit dicey, also comes to play when choosing a trading platform.
 It is advisable to opt for crypto exchange offering high liquidity.
-You can gauge liquidity by analyzing the number of trading pairs available on the platform.
-For people who own diversified crypto portfolios, it is important to verify that your chosen crypto exchange has a list of trade pairs that encapsulate your crypto portfolio.
+You can gauge liquidity by analyzing the number of crypto pairs available on the platform.
+For people who own diversified crypto portfolios, it is imperative to verify that your chosen crypto exchange has a list of trade pairs that encapsulate your crypto portfolio.
 Due to the importance of this factor, Coinmarketcap added the liquidity metric to rank cryptocurrency exchanges and determine their penchant for negating the volatility of the market when executing orders.

-While popular cryptocurrency exchanges offer a long list of trade pairs, there is, however, no guarantee that they will support lesser-known cryptocurrencies.
+Although popular cryptocurrency exchanges offer a long list of pairs, there is, however, no guarantee that they will support lesser-known coins.
 In this case, the best option is to look to smaller crypto exchanges or decentralized exchanges for trading services.
 Though this might entail that you adopt the services of two or more platforms, it, however, leaves you with an array of options and enough room to bypass issues arising from low liquidity.
 All in all, it is imperative to sort crypto exchanges by volume or the level of liquidity they offer.

 What About Its Security?

-Security details of crypto exchanges are vital when you compare crypto exchanges.
-Taking a look at the incessant attacks on crypto exchanges, it is clear that exchanges have to do more to ensure the safety of users.
-Hence, two-factor authentication has become standard practice for the safest cryptocurrency exchanges, as it gives their users a second level of protection.
+Security details of trading infrastructures are vital when comparing exchanges.
+A critical look at the recurring attacks on these platforms makes it clear that exchanges have to do more to ensure the safety of users.
+Hence, two-factor authentication has become standard practice for cryptocurrency exchanges, as it gives their users the second level of protection.
 Also, you should ascertain the security precautions taken to ensure that the exchange’s holdings are less susceptible to hacks, especially for platforms offering custody services.
-The information you need to gather borders on the number of wallets assigned to hold users’ digital assets and the type of authentication measures set up for each.
+The information you need to research borders on the number of wallets assigned to hold digital currencies and the type of authentication measures set up for each.

-You should choose exchanges that utilize multisig wallets, which require the inputs of more than one individual in the authentication process.
+You should choose exchanges that utilize multi-sig wallets, which require the inputs of more than one individual in the authentication process.
 This system curtails single-point attacks or lost assets resulting from misplaced private keys.
 Furthermore, there is a growing urgency within the crypto exchange space to partner with licensed custodians.
-You should take advantage of this paradigm shift by choosing platforms with insured wallets.
+You should take advantage of this paradigm shift by choosing platforms with insured cold storage.

-How Much Does the Platform Charge on Each Transaction, And What Are the Payment Options Available?
+How Much Does the Platform Charge on Each trade?

-Note that crypto exchanges have the liberty to set any amount as their transaction fees.
-However, for competition's sake, a majority of the exchanges adopt low transaction fees business models.
-It is now left for you to analyze the disparities between two or more crypto exchange charges to choose the most reasonable.
+Note that crypto exchanges have the liberty to set any amount as their trading fees.
+However, for competition's sake, a majority of the exchanges enable low transaction fees.
+It is now left for you to analyze the disparities between two or more crypto exchange fee policy to choose the most reasonable.
 We advise that you focus on the long-term effects of compounded charges, particularly if you are looking to execute a high volume of trades.
-While transaction fees may seem negligible when assessed in the short-term, its accumulation over a long period should serve as the telling factor of the platform’s viability.
+While transaction fee may seem negligible when assessed in the short-term, its accumulation over a long period should serve as the telling factor of the platform’s viability.

-Furthermore, you should ascertain the payment options available on the crypto exchange website.
-This assertion holds for cryptocurrency exchanges that accept USD of other fiat currencies.
-Depending on the policy of the crypto exchange, you might have access to several payment options, and the charges deducted on each transaction may vary.
+Furthermore, you should ascertain the payment options available on the exchange website.
+This assertion holds for a cryptocurrency exchange that accepts USD or other fiat currency.
+Depending on the policy of the exchange, you might have access to one or more payment method, and the charges deducted on each transaction may vary.

 Who Are the People Managing the Platform, And What Is Their Track Record in The Crypto Community?

-It is imperative to research the team backing your preferred crypto exchange.
-This will help you capture the competence of the team as well as its credibility.
-To do this, you should ensure that the exchange, especially the centralized one, has a thriving community, which the team engages regularly.
+It is imperative to research the team backing your preferred exchange.
+This move will help you capture its competence as well as its credibility.
+To do this, you should ensure that the platform, especially the centralized one, has a thriving community, which the team engages regularly.
 You should also check to see the commitment level of the individuals that make up the team.
-A simple way to go about this is to research the crypto exchange’s community-based projects and its successes.
+A simple way to go about this is to research the community-based projects of the exchange and its successes.
 Also, track the platform’s response to security challenges that had once questioned its credibility.

-Having examined the factors that should feature in your research, the next section takes a look at how Cryptolinks went about our review in the market and picking the best among the bunch.
+Having examined the factors that should feature in your research, the next section takes a look at how Cryptolinks went about our review in the market and picking the best cryptocurrency platforms among the bunch.

-What Are the Factors Considered While Compiling the List of Best Crypto Exchanges?
+What Are the Factors Considered While Compiling the List of Best Cryptocurrency Exchanges?

 As it is with our culture, we opted for an organic methodology, which showcased each platform’s strengths and weaknesses.
-While carrying out our crypto exchanges comparison, we analyzed the global reach of each platform as well as its legal standing in major regions of the world.
+While carrying out our exchange comparison, we analyzed the global reach of each platform as well as its legal standing in different regions of the world.
 From there, we took a look at the customer service culture of each platform to ensure that they have the resources to cater to their customer base.

-Likewise, we assessed the user experience and mobile-friendliness to gauge the platform's propensity to appeal to new entrants and a larger demographic.
-Liquidity and volume also came to play, as they projected the exchange’s capacity to execute orders instantaneously.
+Likewise, we assessed the trading experience and mobile-friendliness to gauge the platform's propensity to appeal to new entrants and large demography.
+Liquidity and trading volumes also came to play, as they projected the exchange’s capacity to execute orders instantaneously.
 Another factor that features prominently in our methodology is security checks, which helped us ascertain the measures taken to protect users’ digital assets.
-We expect crypto exchanges to run insured multisig wallets, and this standard was used to score the platforms mentioned in our list.
+We expect exchanges to run insured multi-sig wallets, as we used this standard to score the platforms mentioned on our list.
 Lastly, we analyzed and compared the transaction fees of each platform, the payment method, and the additional operations of each exchange.
 The payment options we looked out for were credit card, debit card bank transfers, PayPal and other popular methods.

-At the end of these rigorous processes, we had 75 crypto exchanges that did considerably well across all boards.
-We advise that you read through the pros and cons of each to identify details that could help you pick the best crypto exchange for you.
+At the end of these rigorous processes, we had 75 exchanges that did considerably well across all boards.
+We advise that you read through the pros and cons of each to identify details that could help you pick the best cryptocurrency exchanges for you.